-The Newsstand section on the default home page of Factiva shows the last two weeks of the following news sources—every article, plain text (no graphics)—New York Times, Wall Street Journal (U.S. edition, Europe edition, and Asia edition), Investor’s Business Daily, and the BBC.
+The Newsstand section on the default home page of Factiva shows the last two weeks of the following news sources—every article, plain text (no graphics)—The New York Times, Wall Street Journal (U.S. edition, Europe edition, and Asia edition), Washington Post, Investor’s Business Daily, and the BBC.
 The Library subscribes to this database, so all Cornell has access.

 Library Press Display aka Press Library:

 Full-color, full-text online versions of some major print newspaper titles, over 700 titles from 55 countries.
 Use the Publications by Country menu at left to choose USA, France, etc. More reliable sources are displayed first.
 Use discretion in picking from these news sources; many popular magazines and non-news sources are now included.
 The last 90 days is available with some exceptions (Chicago Tribune, last 4 days available, for example).